Medical Assistant Training

 What is a Medical Assistant?

 Every time you walk into a doctor’s office, medical assistants are working both with patients and behind the scenes – taking vital signs, collecting medical histories, helping with procedures, maintaining medical records and much more.
-With so many important clinical and administrative responsibilities, medical assistants play a valuable role in ensuring healthcare practices run smoothly –in places like nursing homes, hospitals, clinics and insurance companies.
+With so many important clinical and administrative responsibilities, medical assistants play a valuable role in ensuring healthcare practices run smoothly – in places such nursing homes, hospitals, clinics and insurance companies.

 How can I become a medical assistant?

 You can become a medical assistant by enrolling in a medical assistant program!
 At Ultimate Medical Academy (UMA), you can earn either a diploma or associate degree.
-Whichever you choose, at graduation, youare qualified to start entry-level work and sit for the Registered Medical Assistant (RMA) and Certified Medical Assistant (CMA) exams.
-These tests aren’t required, but we recommend taking them.
-They may make you more marketable to future employers.
+Whichever you choose, at graduation, you are prepared to start entry-level work and sit for the Registered Medical Assistant (RMA) exam.
+These tests aren’t required, but becoming certified may make you more marketable to future employers.

 How will I find time for a medical assistant program?

 We understand that life is busy and that fitting school into the mix can seem like a challenge.
 With the support of friends and family, many students manage to do very well finding time for both medical assistant courses and other responsibilities.
-Plus, since UMA’s medical assistant program takes less than a year and a half to complete on average, you may be finished before you know it.
+Plus, since UMA’s medical assistant diploma program takes about 14 months to complete, you may be finished before you know it.

 What will I learn in UMA’s medical assistant program?

 A wide variety of clinical and office procedures!
-Think: patient preparation, electrocardiograms (EKGs), sample collection, drug administration and CPR – even electronic medical record management, bookkeeping and insurance processing.
+Think: patient preparation, electrocardiograms (EKGs), sample collection, drug administration and CPR – even electronic health record (EHR) management, bookkeeping and insurance processing.

 Once our medical assistant courses cover the skills you need, you put them into practice during an externship at local healthcare facility.
 Interacting with patients, physicians and nurses is very exciting, and you gain hands-on experience while seeing just how much impact medical assistants make.